ServBay Cross-Platform Data Migration Guide

-Therefore, when switching from an Intel Mac to an M series Mac, you cannot simply copy over the entire ServBay directory; you must replace all installed packages and migrate your personal data and configurations.
+Therefore, when switching platforms or architectures, you cannot simply copy the entire ServBay directory.
+You must replace all installed packages and migrate your personal data and configurations.

-Step-by-Step Migration Instructions
+Step-by-Step Migration Process

 Step 1: Completely Stop and Exit ServBay